You don't need special tech skills to start building your ideas today!

 Like most of our other programs, the AI-deation Masterclass is also available in three editions: For startup support programs like incubators and accelerators and their early-stage startup participants, for employees in companies and organisations, and students at universities and colleges, adapted to the unique context.

-As this is our introductory-level AI-deation program, it is not intended for startups, employees, students, innovation teams, or individuals who are already using AI to build products.
+This workshop is our introductory-level AI-deation program, it is not intended for startups, employees, students, innovation teams, or individuals who are already using AI to build products.

 Improve your outcomes: Startups who know how to iterate faster survive longer - and with a validated prototype, much more likely to secure funding.